-Please check each box to confirm you have read:

-The statement above that supports a culturally inclusive community for all people.

-National Association of Social Workers (NASW) Code of Ethics.

-□ International Federation of Social Workers (IFSW) Code of Ethics.

-The Statement on Academic Honesty (attached).

-The MSW Student Advancement Policy (attached).

-The Practicum Policy (attached).

-The UI Code of Student Life.

-Signature

-Date
+Please check each box to confirm you have read: The statement above that supports a culturally inclusiv e community for all people.
+National Association of Social Workers Code of Ethics (NASW) International Federation of Social Workers Code of Eth nics (IFSW) Appendix B - MSW Student Advancement Policy, Academic Honesty and Practica Structure & Process.
+The UI Code of Student Life. ignature (typed name is considered an electronic signature) Date